chenliangj2ee/RedisTest/README.md

-Which mouth belongs to Will Smith?
+Which soft drink company wanted to “Teach the world to Sing” in  1971?

-It's B, are you right?
+a:Coca-Cola